Corotoman: Spinster's House

 Another supporting structure at Corotoman was known as the "Spinster's House."
 The house was constructed in either the late 17th century or the early 18th century.
 The "Spinster's House" was a one-story and a half frame house adorned with a gabled roof with large end chimneys.
 It lay in ruins for years before finally disappearing around 1930.
 Before its disappearance, the "Spinster's House" was the last remaining supporting structure of the original Corotoman plantation.

 Destruction

 In 1729, four years after "King" Carter's mansion was completed, a fire destroyed it.
 Carter made little mention of the mansion fire in his diary, but did lament the total destruction of his wine cellar.
 Carter died three years later and the mansion was not rebuilt.
 An inventory taken in 1732 after Carter's death implies that after the fire, Carter resided in either the "Old House" or the "Spinster's House" at Corotoman rather than rebuild it because of fiscal difficulties or ill health.
 In the mid-19th century, Corotoman and its adjacent lands passed out of the Carter family when they were sold by a granddaughter of Charles Carter.

+Escape of Enslaved Persons During the War of 1812

+69 Corotoman slaves fled to British ships anchored in the Chesapeake Bay during the War of 1812.
+The flight occurred on two days in April of 1814.
+On the 18th, three young enslaved men from Corotoman – Tom Saunders, Ezekiel Loney, and Canada Baton – left with a party of British marines who had come ashore on a nearby estate to carry off provisions.
+Three days later the British returned at midnight directly to Corotoman, quite certainly led there by the three young men.
+They left with 66 more slaves, mainly women and children.
+This was the largest group of slaves to flee to the British from any Virginia estate during the War.